 Apply the darker colour to the outer corner of your lid

-With a smaller brush, grab some of your darker colour and apply them with a light hand to the very outer corners of your eyelid.
+With a smaller brush, grab some of your darker colours and apply them with a light hand to the very outer corners of your eyelid.
 Look at how the eyeshadow look in the picture above looks darker as it goes towards the outer corners.

 Apply the lighter colour to the inner corner and your browbone